A Tenth Revolution Group Company

 Education

-Over four-fifths (83%) of Dynamics 365 Project Managers hold at least a Bachelor’s degree.
-However, only 31% consider a degree to be important to work with Microsoft Cloud, similarly, 36% believe a degree to be an important factor when it comes to increasing earning potential.
+The majority (88%) of Dynamics 365 Project Managers hold at least a Bachelor’s degree.
+However, only 14% consider a degree to be important to work with Microsoft Cloud, while 36% believe a degree to be an important factor when it comes to increasing earning potential.

 Certification

-Half (50%, up from 33% in our previous survey) of Dynamics 365 Project Managers are certified, and 14% of those have undergone certification renewal to the maintain their Microsoft Certified status.
-Meanwhile, 86% (up from 50%) believe that certifications make a candidate a more valuable professional.
+Over two-fifths (41%, down from 50% in our previous survey) of Dynamics 365 Project Managers are certified, and only 22% (up from 14%) of those have undergone certification renewal to maintain their Microsoft Certified status.
+Only 44% (down from 86%) of certified Project Managers believe certifications make a candidate a more valuable professional.

-At the moment there aren’t any role-specific certifications for Dynamics 365 Project Managers.
-However, those working with Dynamics 365 implementations, migrations, and development projects should have a good understanding of the functionality of the products.
-Certifications like Microsoft Certified: Dynamics 365 Fundamentals (CRM) and Microsoft Certified: Dynamics 365 Fundamentals (ERP) are ideal for aspiring project managers, who can also progress onto one or more of Microsoft’s product-specific Functional Consultant Associate certifications if they want to build their product knowledge further.
+This is perhaps because, currently, there are no certifications specifically tailored for Dynamics 365 Project Managers.
+However, individuals involved in Dynamics 365 implementations, migrations, and development projects should possess a solid understanding of the platform’s functionality.
+Certifications such as Microsoft Certified: Dynamics 365 Fundamentals (CRM) and Microsoft Certified: Dynamics 365 Fundamentals (ERP) will help here, making them still beneficial for aspiring project managers.
+These professionals can also advance to one or more of Microsoft’s product-specific Functional Consultant Associate certifications to deepen their product knowledge.

-Many employers also look out for PMP certifications when hiring for Dynamics 365 Project Managers.
+Additionally, employers may seek candidates with PMP certifications when hiring for Dynamics 365 Project Manager roles.

 What skills and experience should Dynamics 365 Project Managers have?